20th CenturyAbstractFine ArtFine Art PrintsFrenchMid Century ModernModern

 22 September 1886 – 2 December 1964

-Roger Bissière, one of the best-known French artists of the 1950s and 60s, was born at Villereal, Lot-et-Garonne on September 22, 1886, the son of a notary.
-He started his career as a journalist, writing art reviews for the Parisian weekly “L’Opinion.”
+Born at Villereal, Lot-et-Garonne on September 22, 1886, the son of a notary, he started his career as a journalist, writing art reviews for the Parisian weekly “L’Opinion.”
 He began exhibiting paintings in a cubist style around 1918, and in 1920 wrote the preface to a book on Georges Braque, the first monograph on that artist.

 Roger Bissiere’s son, Marc-Antoine Bissiere, also became a well-known painter and graphic artist, who worked under the pseudonym Louttre B.